 - 1. Quality of contributions: Spelling, punctuation, editorial selection, accuracy & balance - 2.
 Making user generated content initiatives pay - 3.
 Uncertain legal environment - 4.
-The management of the journalists involved in user-generated content initiatives. - 5.
 The information systems involved in the eliciting, processing and publishing of reader contributions.

 "[the reason people] buy a newspaper or a magazine is to read a well-crafted news story or feature"